 Please note that if you have not completed an education program that is accepted by Canada, you cannot qualify for a Teaching Certificate.

-To solve this problem, you can generally apply for a course under one of the many educational universities in Canada.
-Just make sure that you apply with accepted Canadian educational institutions.
+To solve this problem, you can generally apply for a course at one of the many educational universities in Canada.
+Just make sure that you apply to accepted Canadian educational institutions.